 A wide range of definitions have been assigned to bioinformatics.
 The definition used by most people is narrower because, bioinformatics to them is a synonym for "computational molecular biology"- the use of computers to characterize the molecular components of living organisms.
-In classical definition of bioinformatics. it is mathematical, statistical and computing methods aimed at resolve biological problems using DNA, RNA and amino acid sequences and related information.
-According to National for Biotechnology Centre definition.
-Information (NCBI)
+In classical definition of bioinformatics, it is the mathematical, statistical and computing methods aimed at resolve biological problems using DNA, RNA and amino acid sequences and related information.
+According to National Center for Biotechnology definition, Information (NCBI)